-Breast implant revision is a Plastic Surgery procedure to remove or replace breast implants to correct capsule contracture, implant ruptures, displaced implants, misshapen breasts and/or rotated implants.
+At our world-renowned plastic surgery clinic in London, Breast implant revision is a Plastic Surgery procedure to remove or replace breast implants to correct capsule contracture, implant ruptures, displaced implants, misshapen breasts, and/or rotated implants.

-At LBPS we spend a lot of time with our patients matching the type and size of breast implants to their particular soft-tissues, breast shape and body types.
-Our 20 years of specialist breast surgery expertise ensures that we minimise any need for revision breast implant surgery.
+At London Bridge Plastic Surgery we spend a lot of time with our patients matching the type and size of breast implants to their particular soft tissues, breast shape, and body types.
+Our 20 years of specialist breast surgery expertise ensure that we minimise any need for revision breast implant surgery.
 However, as breast augmentation or implant surgery is the most common cosmetic surgery procedure performed there are often cases where patients may desire revision surgery.
-A rare condition known as ‘capsular contracture’ can occur after breast augmentation surgery whereby collagen-fibre capsules tighten and squeeze the breast implant.
-This may lead to the breast implant looking odd or incorrectly positioned and felling firm or even hard.
-Other reasons may include; patients want to decrease or increase breast size, replace a ruptured implant or improve the weight and longevity of their current implants by changing to the new, improved, light weight implant – B-Lite.
+A rare condition known as ‘capsular contracture can occur after breast augmentation surgery whereby collagen-fiber capsules tighten and squeeze the breast implant.
+This may lead to the breast implant looking odd or incorrectly positioned and feeling firm or even hard.
+Other reasons may include; patients want to decrease or increase breast size, replace a ruptured implant or improve the weight and longevity of their current implants by changing to the new, improved, lightweight implant – B-Lite.

 BIA-ALCL is usually found near the breast implant, contained within the fibrous scar capsule, and not in the breast tissue itself.